From the Front Porch: The Travel Edition

 So, there’s really only room for essentials.

-I was in one of the refrigerated coolers balancing the heavy door on my hip while simultaneously standing on my toes trying to grab a bag of salad on the top shelf when I heard someone let out an extraordinarily heavy sigh.
+I was in one of the grocery store’s refrigerated coolers, balancing the heavy door on my hip while simultaneously standing on my toes trying to grab a bag of salad on the top shelf when I heard someone let out an extraordinarily heavy sigh.

 Then I felt her grocery cart.

-My only options were to sit down on the base of the salad shelf or to push the cart back out and hit the lady that had run into me.
+My only options were to sit down on the base of the salad shelf or to push the cart back out and hit the lady who had run into me.

 Instead, I said, “Is there a problem?”